quantum-sec/package-log-analytics/README.md

 # package- log-analytics

-This repository contains modules for deploying and managing Azure Log Analytics Workspace that are shared across other modules or instances.
+This repository contains modules for deploying and managing Azure Log Analytics Workspace and Azure Sentinel instance that are shared across other modules or instances.

 ## Using a Terraform Module